OpenElements/.github/profile/README.md

 <img width="858" alt="logo-github" src="https://user-images.githubusercontent.com/9443847/234527426-c41c5ca4-b8ed-4bac-a91b-9e7ad6e8069f.png">

+### About Open Elements

+Open Elements is an IT company whose main focus is on the two points of Open Source Software (OSS) and Java.
+By focusing on these two points, we can provide our customers with expert advice and support in the development and use of Open Source Software.
+By specializing in Java-based OSS, we are members of the leading committees and foundations on these topics and actively contribute to the further development of critical open source systems in the Java ecosystem.

 ### Code of Conduct

 A central goal of our work at GitHub is to be an inclusive community.
 To do so [Open Elements](https://open-elements.com) defined the ["CONTRIBUTOR COVENANT CODE OF CONDUCT"](https://github.com/OpenElements/.github/blob/main/CODE_OF_CONDUCT.md) for all our projects as a global CoC.
 The CoC is released under the [CC BY 4.0 License](https://github.com/EthicalSource/contributor_covenant/blob/release/LICENSE.md).
 More information about the CoC can be found [on the offical homepage](https://www.contributor-covenant.org) that contains [translation of the text in several languages](https://www.contributor-covenant.org/translations/).